 What does this mean for schools?
 They may not necessarily be the place where innovative ideas for education will come from.

-Peter Hutton contends in another blog posting that what’s required of all students today in order for them to succeed in the workplace they’ll enter is the ability to write code.
+Mr. Hutton contends in another blog posting that what’s required of all students today in order for them to succeed in the workplace they’ll enter is the ability to write code.
 Indeed, he was on to something, since schools across the country are now teaching children to write code.
-But there are differences that should be noted, especially as we prepare students for the future they’ll be entering, as well as the onset of AI as an accessible tool to further impede individuals from “doing the work.”
+But there are differences that should be noted, especially as we prepare students for the future they’ll be entering, as well as the onset of AI.
+It’s the proverbial double-edged sword, making time-consuming tasks incredibly easier, but also facilitating the tendency to have technology “do the work” rather than “assist in doing the work.”

-It also proves what Peter Hutton may be trying to say, which is, “We really don’t know what we need to do.”
+Perhaps what Mr. Hutton is trying to say is that we really don’t know what we need to do.

 It reminds me of the phrase that I heard when I was in the automobile industry in the early 1990’s: “I don’t know what I’m looking for, but I’ll know it when I see it.”